slsa-framework/slsa/docs/spec/draft/threats.md

 prior to the build.
 The build platform verifies the disk image, or the individual components on the disk image, against the associated provenance or VSAs prior to running a build.
-Depending on where the initial compromise took place the modified `/usr/bin/tar` will fail this verification.
+Depending on where the initial compromise took place (i.e. before/during vs _after_ the build of the build tool itself), the modified `/usr/bin/tar` will fail this verification.

 </details>